 When people first start prepping, they usually make a few mistakes.
 I know I did.
-Sometimes it’s because they get caught up in the idea of prepping and rush into it without taking time to plan and really consider what they’re preparing for.
-Other times it is simply because they don’t have enough information.
-If only I had known then what I know now.
-As Alfred Sheinwold said…
+Sometimes it’s because they get caught up in the idea of preparing and rush into it without taking time to plan and really consider what they’re preparing for.

 1. Start Living Below Your Means Right Now